AndyMSP/holbertonschool-low_level_programming/0x00-hello_world/README.md

 		- Warnings are allowed
 		- Your program should return 0
 		- You might have to install the package libc6-dev-i386 on your Linux (Vagrant) to test the -m32 gcc option
+- 100-intel
+	- A script that generates the assembly code in intel syntax from the main.c file stored in the variable $CFILE.